osscameroon/js-generator/README.md

 # 3. Tests & Build
 mvn clean package

+# 4. Build Native CLI (Requires GraalVM JDK 11)
+./cli-build.sh # if provided, first argument will be the file name (useful for version tagging)

-# 4. Browse through code
+# 5. Browse through code
-# 5. Run CLI with --help and play with it
+# 6. Run CLI with --help and play with it
-# 6. Fork the project, build, test, open a pull request
+# 7. Fork the project, build, test, open a pull request
 ```

 Hello World, all your contributions are welcome!
 Don't hesitate to open an issue on this repository and/or create a pull